bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 ## Getting started & usage

 You're probably already eager to test it out, so let's jump to the crux of the matter.
-The package is obviously available for you on npm:
+The package is obviously available for you on `npm`.
+Type the following:

 `npm install --save-dev cloudform`